 Add: PG Kennedy Chandler (No. 11), PF Brandon Huntley-Hatfield (No. 19), C Jonas Aidoo (No. 55), SF Jahami Mashack (No. 58), SG Quentin Diboundje

-The Vols lose two talented freshmen and also a terrific defender in Pons, but Rick Barnes will bring back four guys in Bailey, Fulkerson, Vescovi and James who started a combined 76 games last season.
-Then add in another talented recruiting class led by Chandler and Huntley-Hatfield, and there’s more than enough talent and experience.
+The Vols lost two talented freshmen in Springer and Johnson, and also a terrific defender in Pons, but Rick Barnes will bring back four guys in Bailey, Fulkerson, Vescovi and James who started a combined 76 games last season.
+Add in another talented recruiting class led by Chandler and Huntley-Hatfield, as well as Auburn transfer Powell, and there’s more than enough talent and experience to contend for the SEC crown.

 Gone: SG *Quentin Grimes (NBA, Jr., 17.8 ppg), G *DeJon Jarreau (RS Sr., 10.6 ppg), G Caleb Mills (Transferring to Florida State, 9.8 ppg), F *Justin Gorham (RS Sr., 8.4 ppg), G Cameron Tyson (Transferring to Seattle, RS Soph., 6.2 ppg), F *Brison Gresham (RS Sr., 3.0 ppg)